dbmdz/solr-ocrhighlighting/offsets-parser/README.md

 # offsets-parser

-A small cross-platform command-line utility to generate a sequencde of tokens along with their byte offset in the input document.
+A small cross-platform command-line utility to generate a sequence of tokens along with their byte offset in the input document.

 # Usage